Key Stage 5

 The Academic Pathway

-The academic pathway below are usually taken by students who have achieved mainly A* – B grades in all subjects.
+The Academic Pathway is usually taken by students who have achieved mainly 9 – 5 grades in all subjects.
 Students on these pathways go on to apply for university after Sixth Form.

 The Combined Programme of Study

 This pathway allows students the freedom to combine AS Levels and vocational courses, giving the flexibility to access a pathway with a combination of exam and coursework assessment, whilst having the option for many different routes post 18, including university, apprenticeships and employment.
 Students who access the combined pathway will largely have achieved grade 4 or Merit grades in the subjects studied in Year 11.

 This programme allows students to specialise in one or more subject areas.
 This pathway leaves the option of university open – but only in courses that follow a similar subject area.
 Students could also access apprenticeships and direct employment after Sixth Form.
 Students who access these courses should have 5 grade 4-9s with some courses requiring English and/or maths given the amount of written work or numeracy required.
 If they have completed the course at level 2, the minimum of a Merit is required.